 Occasionally, you may experience severe hypos.
 This is when you can’t treat a hypo yourself and need help from someone else.
 It is important for your partner, carer, family and friends to know how to recognise and treat hypos.

-It’s important to treat a hypo quickly to stop your blood glucose levels from falling even lower.
-Untreated hypos can be dangerous and can put you at risk of becoming unconscious.
+It’s important to treat a hypo quickly to stop your blood glucose level from dropping even lower.
+Untreated hypos can be dangerous.

-- glucose tablets equivalent to 15 grams of carbohydrate OR
+- glucose tablets equivalent to 15 grams of carb OR

 - 3 teaspoons of sugar or honey OR

 - ½ a glass (125 ml) of fruit juice.